 Photo by: Flickr/bryce_edwards

-California’s Great America is a great hit with Trekaroo families with an impressive 4 star rating.
-Families with older kids and teenagers in particular enjoy the thrilling roller coaster rides.
+California’s Great America is a great hit with Trekaroo families with an impressive 4-star rating.
+Families with older kids and teenagers, in particular, enjoy the thrilling roller coaster rides.
 But what’s even better is that the admission also gets you into Boomerang Bay.
 At Boomerang Bay, you’ll find 30 foot slides as well as rafting slides.
-Younger kids will drop their jaws at the not so kiddie kiddie area complete with tri-level fortress with 8 family slides connected by bridges and passageways and rope ladders.
+Younger kids will drop their jaws at the not so kiddie area complete with tri-level fortress with 8 family slides connected by bridges and passageways and rope ladders.
 Best of all, there is water water water everywhere.
 Thrilling? -Yes!
 Cool Off? – Yes!
-Only draw back is that admission is pricey.
+Only drawback is that admission is pricey.
 So, for a summer treat, California’s Great America gets rave reviews on Trekaroo and will most definitely bring smiles to everyone’s face.

 For young kids under 12, Gilroy Bonfante Gardens is a favorite theme park with a water feature too that isn’t quite as pricey, but lots of fun nonetheless.

 Best Free Splash Pad Area: Mitchell Park (Palo Alto, CA)

 Mitchell Park is a small playground with a fantastic splash pad.
 The splash pad is attached to the playground which is small, but adequate in supplying a couple of hours of active play.
 The splash pad is delightful for little ones with water squirting out at unpredictable intervals catching kids by surprise.
 Benches around the water play area allow parents to sit and soak in the heartwarming scene of happy children.
 Best of all, it’s absolutely FREE!
 Reviews of Mitchell Park Playground

 Best Swimming Lake – Shadow Cliffs (Pleasanton, CA)